Wastewater treatment expert: +86-181-0655-2851 Get Expert Consultation

 municipal sewage treatment plant in egypt - Process Designs for Egypt's Municipal Sewage: MBR vs A/O vs DAF vs Hybrid Systems

 Optimal municipal sewage treatment in Egypt depends on balancing effluent quality, costs, and space.
-Membrane Bioreactor (MBR) systems, such as Zhongsheng’s DF series, deliver COD < 30 mg/L with pore sizes of 0.1 μm, requiring 0.2–0.4 m²/m³/day and 0.6–1.2 kWh/m³ energy.
+Membrane Bioreactor (MBR) systems, such as the DF series, deliver COD < 30 mg/L with pore sizes of 0.1 μm, requiring 0.2–0.4 m²/m³/day and 0.6–1.2 kWh/m³ energy.
 Attached-Growth/Activated-Sludge (A/O) systems like the WSZ series achieve 92–97% COD removal for influents of 50–500 mg/L, with hydraulic retention times of 6–12 hours and CAPEX of $800–$1,500/m³/day.
 Dissolved Air Flotation (DAF) units (ZSQ series) remove 95% TSS via 30–50 μm bubbles, using 10–30 mg/L Polyaluminium Chloride (PAC).
-Hybrid systems combining A/O, DAF, and MBR meet Class A standards at 30% lower CAPEX than standalone MBRs, as demonstrated in New Cairo’s WWTP.
-Zhongsheng’s plate-frame filter presses reduce sludge volume by up to 70% compared to centrifuges, achieving 65–75% cake moisture.
+Hybrid systems combining A/O, DAF, and MBR meet Class A standards at 30% lower CAPEX than standalone MBRs, as demonstrated in New Cairo's WWTP.
+Plate-frame filter presses reduce sludge volume by up to 70% compared to centrifuges, achieving 65–75% cake moisture.

 Need a customized solution?
 Request a free quote with your specific flow rate and pollutant parameters.

-municipal sewage treatment plant in egypt - Related Guides and Technical Resources
+municipal sewage treatment plant in egypt

-municipal sewage treatment plant in egypt - Related Guides and Technical Resources
+municipal sewage treatment plant in egypt

 Explore these in-depth articles on related wastewater treatment topics: